Back in the U.S.S.R.

 Albums: Live Phish 13

 The all-important opener for 10/31/94 set II – perhaps one of the most anticipated set openers in the history of Phish.
-1994 marked the first year of the coveted Halloween “musical costume,” and every single fan was dying to hear the duds the band would don that night.
+1994 marked the first Halloween Phish would wear a “musical costume.”
 Electricity filled the air – the excitement of that evening simply cannot be described in words.
 As the tape loops and sound effects of Pink Floyd’s “Speak to Me” buzzed through the air, many were justifiably convinced that the band would be doing their trick-or-treating in the guise of Dark Side of the Moon.

 You must be logged in to leave a comment!